 Lecture slides, assignments, and grades will be available through UBC Canvas.
-Lecture slides will be posted after class.
 You are also welcome to use the Canvas course page to contact other students (e.g., arrange to share notes for missed classes, clarify a difficult topic, etc.) via the discussion board.